-A passionate communicator, combined with crystalline technique and a collaborative approach, she has won plaudits in all forms of music direction from opera, ballet and family concerts, to full scale symphonic programmes.
-In recent seasons she conducted the London Symphony, BBC Concert, Royal Philharmonic, City of Birmingham, London Philharmonic and Scottish Chamber Orchestras, Southbank Sinfonia, Red Note Ensemble, Scottish Ballet, Royal College of Music Philharmonic Orchestra and the Royal Northern College of Music Symphony Orchestra.
-2018 saw the inaugural tour of the innovative Nevis Ensemble, of which she is co-Artistic Director, a project founded on the maxim that "music is for everyone, everywhere", and aims to take music out of the concert hall, and into isolated and marginalised communities.
-In two years, the orchestra has given 170 free performances to around 25,500 people all across Scotland, from a farm in the Scottish Borders to the summit of Ben Nevis in the Highlands, and including the biggest ever tour by an orchestra of the Outer Hebrides, which saw the ensemble sail to the remote archipelago of St Kilda.
+2018 saw the inaugural tour of the innovative Nevis Ensemble, of which she is co-Artistic Director with husband Jon Hargreaves, a project founded on the maxim that "music is for everyone, everywhere", and aims to take music out of the concert hall, and into isolated and marginalised communities.
+In two years, the orchestra has given 170 free performances to around 25,500 people all across Scotland, from farming communities in the Scottish Borders to the summit of Ben Nevis in the Highlands, and including the most comprehensive tour of the Outer Hebrides by an orchestra, which even saw the ensemble perform on Hirta, in the remote archipelago of St Kilda.

 She currently lives in Glasgow, and is regularly invited to be a guest teacher at institutions like the Royal College of Music, the University of Manchester, the University of Glasgow, and the Royal Conservatoire of Scotland.
-She is a frequent contributor and guest for BBC Radio, is a classical music writer and in summer 2019 launched a podcast called Scordatura.
+She is a frequent contributor and guest speaker for various industry podcasts and blogs, writes about music, and in summer 2019 launched her own podcast called Scordatura.